studentpilotportal/Learn-Everything-Aviation/Aviation History/Brief History of Flight.md

 ---

-Since the beginning of time, man have always dreamed of flight.
+Since the beginning of time, man has always dreamed of flight.
 We've watched birds soar and try tirelessly to imitate the complex system we now know.
-Many lives were lost in pursue of flight.
+Many lives were lost in pursuit of flight.
 But it is only now that modern technology allows us to fly, live, and be free just like the birds.

 ---